 GENERATION COLOR SCIENCE

 For Blackmagic Cameras, the new Generation 5 color science is now supported by the Matrix PowerGrades and interpolated cubes (for Bmpcc 4K, 6K, & Ursa).
-Generations 4 and 5 are supported with two separate file sets that conform each color science to a universal measured LogC.
+Generation 4 support is preserved with a Pre file that conforms each camera's color science to Generation 5.

 Ursa Tungsten Gen 4, Gen 5, and Alexa